-The resource productivity metric alone, as currently the lead metric to assess resource efficiency, is not enough, and does not give an accurate picture of the EU's and Germany's progress on resources.
-Although helpful to compare progress between nations, the metric does not consider effects of resource consumption across boarders (for further information see Page 22).
-Consumption metrics, such as for raw material, land and water could ensure the implementation of CE would focus on reducing resource consumption.
+The resource productivity metric alone, as currently the lead metric to assess resource efficiency, is not enough and does not give an accurate picture of the EU's and Germany's progress on resources.^{92,93} Although helpful to compare progress between nations, the metric does not consider the effects of resource consumption across borders.
+Consumption metrics, such as for raw material, land and water, could ensure the implementation of CE would focus on reducing resource consumption.

-03 (long term) establish a standardized reporting scheme on R-Strategies for resource-intensive industries and sustainability (environmental and socio-economic) reporting for all industries to obtain data about the transition process and its effects.
+03 (long term) Establish a standardised reporting scheme on R-Strategies for resource-intensive industries and sustainability (environmental and socio-economic) reporting for all industries to obtain data about the transition process and its effects.

-The success of a nation in achieving resource and waste reduction is reliant on the adoption of CE by companies, as companies' productivity is intrinsically linked to nation's resource use.
-To operationalize a national CE monitoring framework, governments need to obtain information about CE activities (R-Strategies) which are usually being implemented on the company-level (micro-level).
+The success of a nation in achieving resource and waste reduction is reliant on the adoption of CE by companies, as companies' productivity is intrinsically linked to a nation's resource use.
+To operationalise a national CE monitoring framework, governments need to obtain information about CE activities (R-Strategies) which are usually implemented at the company level (micro-level).
 However, metrics proposed to evaluate the transition process are still underrepresented in the current discussion, and many of these metrics require micro-level data.
-A standardized reporting of industries for which a CE is appropriate would be desirable to overcome these challenges.
+A standardised reporting of industries for which a CE is appropriate would be desirable to overcome these challenges.

-&lt;sup>93 Weber and Stuchtey (2019)
+92 Weber and Stuchtey (2019)

-&lt;sup>94 Friends of the Earth Europe, European Environmental Bureau, Vienna University of Economics and Business (2020)
+93 Friends of the Earth Europe, European Environmental Bureau, Vienna University of Economics and Business (2020)